Almost 12 years ago a terrorist attack at Glasgow Airport, designed to kill hundreds of holidaymakers, was foiled.

 It was the first time that Scotland had been targeted by a pyro-terrorist attack.

-The two terrorists had previously planned two attacks in London, using two cars, packed with gas cylinders , petrol and thousands of nails.
-After these attacks failed, the two terrorists then decided to launch a suicide attack on Glasgow airport.
+The two terrorists involved had previously planned two attacks in London, using two cars, packed with gas cylinders , petrol and thousands of nails.
+When these attacks failed, the two terrorists then decided to launch a suicide attack on Glasgow airport.

 Both terrorists were captured in the Glasgow attack, however, one died within a month from burns to 90% of his body.
 The surviving team member, Bilal Abdulla faced court where the judge, addressing the London attack stated;